aral/ar.al-site/content/2018/12/31/sometimes-you-have-to-stick-a-screwdriver-in-it/index.md

 Google is anything but open[^1] and Chromebooks are not computers; they are corporate surveillance devices.
 A Chromebook is an inexpensive data milking device and you are the cow.

 It’s no coincidence, for example, that they have tiny hard drives.
-Why do you need local storage when you can just put all your data on Google’s machines and to use Google’s services for everything?
+Why do you need local storage when you can just put all your data on Google’s machines and use Google’s services for everything?
 And what if you decide to foil Google’s cunning plan and install a larger hard drive?
-Computer says no!
+Computer says, “no!”
 You can’t.
 Why?
 Because “security”, of course. _Wink, wink!_

 Similarly, you cannot install a different operating system.
 And if you have the gall to try and dual boot, you are greeted with a nag screen on every boot.
 Why?
 Because “security”, of course. _Nudge, nudge!_

 Giving the owner of a computer control over who can and cannot update the hardware or operating system is a valid security concern.
 Giving _the manufacturer_ such control and making it as difficult as possible for the owner isn’t.

 If Google really cared about people’s security, they’d have designed Chromebooks to ship with hardware keys which, when inserted, would enable the hardware or software to be updated.
 Boom!
 Problem solved.
-And they wouldn’t have designed a malicious firmware feature that tries to get you to revert to factory defaults on every boot once you’ve modifed your own system.
-This is one of the most owner-hostile features I’ve seen yet in a piece of consumer technology.
+And they wouldn’t have designed a malicious firmware that tries to get you to revert to factory defaults on every boot once you’ve modifed your own system.
+This is one of the most owner-hostile features I’ve seen yet in a piece of consumer technology[^3].
 But then again, you never really own a Google Chromebook… it owns you.

 ## How to liberate a Chromebook